-Our latest look at capital market activities during 2016 and the five-year period 2012-2016.
+Our latest look at capital markets activities during 2019 and the ten-year period 2010-2019.

-Equity capital market (ECM) transactions included in our report comprise capital raising activities, whether initial public offerings (IPOs) or further offers (FOs), by African companies on exchanges worldwide and those made by non-African companies on African exchanges.
+ECM transactions included in our report comprise capital raising activities, whether initial public offerings (IPOs) or further offers (FOs), by African companies on exchanges worldwide and those made by non-African companies on African exchanges.

 DCM transactions analysed include non-local currency debt funding raised by African companies and public institutions, whether high-yield or investment grade.

 Overall ECM activity in 2019 declined in value and volume by 44% and 29% respectively, compared to 2018.

 The decline was mainly related to activity in Africa, where South total ECM activity dropped by 69% in terms of value and 46% in terms of volume compared to 2018, and where the Johannesburg Stock Exchange (JSE), Africa’s largest bourse, saw no capital raised via IPOs during the year.